JLaffey-CB/pipeline-intro-lab/README.md

 > *	Stash and unstash files from one stage to the next

 >   Now we're starting to add more advanced functionality.
 We can specify a specific agents or agents by label for execution of the entire Pipeline and for individual steps.
 This can be useful for running builds in QA vs. Production or leveraging parameters (discussed later) to control where steps execute.
-We'll use the Git stashing functionality, pause for user input (such as specifying an environment for deployment) and create a checkpoint so a failed job can be restarted.
+We'll also add the Git stashing functionality to save the job state.
+Then we'll double the number of stages and run our build in Java 7 and Java 8 environments simultaneously.

 We need to create a new branch to work in.
 Open the Jenkinsfile in the Blue Ocean Visual Editor and save it to a new branch called multi-env-pipeline.